Expect Copper prices to trade lower today: Angel Commodities

 Outlook

-LME Copper prices are currently trading lower by 0.9 percent at $5751/t.
-Prices are expected to trade lower today as investors will take to the sidelines ahead of FOMC Statement due tonight.
+LME Copper prices are currently trading lower by 0.2 percent at $5533/t.
+Prices are expected to trade lower today as investors will keenly watch NFP numbers from the US due today.
 Also, risk appetite will be lower this week ahead of Sunday's French presidential election second round.
 We expect MCX copper prices to trade lower today.

 For all commodities report, click here